 Babies tend to swallow air when they eat, which can give them gas.
 Burping can help relieve gas, which some people believe makes the baby feel better.

-Most parents learn how to burp a baby, but emerging research suggests it may not be necessary.
+Most parents learn how to burp a baby, but

 This article looks at when to burp a baby, how long and how often to burp a baby, what to do if a baby doesn’t burp, and how to know when burping may no longer be necessary.